Asklerol Inj – 2 ml Inj. (Polidocanol)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose may cause severe skin reaction such as burning, discoloration or tissue damage where an injection was given.
+Overdose may cause severe skin reactions such as burning, discoloration, or tissue damage where an injection was given.

 What should I avoid?

 Avoid heavy or strenuous exercise for 2 or 3 days after your treatment.
 Also avoid sitting for long periods of time, such as long-distance travel in a car or on an airplane.
 Also avoid exposure to sunlight, tanning beds, hot tubs, or saunas for 2 or 3 days after your treatment.
 Do not use ice or a heating pad on your treated leg without your doctor’s advice.

 Get emergency medical help if you have any of these signs of an allergic reaction to polidocanol: hives; sneezing, runny nose, difficult breathing; swelling of your face, lips, tongue, or throat.
 Tell your caregivers at once if you have a serious side effect such as severe pain, burning, or other irritation in your leg; discoloration or skin changes where an injection was given; sudden severe headache, confusion, problems with vision, speech, or balance; pain, swelling, warmth, or redness in one or both legs; severe numbness that does not go away; trouble breathing, pounding heartbeats or fluttering in your chest; or confusion, feeling like you might pass out.

 Common polidocanol side effects may include mild numbness or tingling; mild headache, dizziness; increased hair growth on the treated leg; or mild pain or warmth, mild itching, or slight bruising where an injection was given.